Kozhi Pidi

 Combine the 'Kozhi' and 'Pidi':

-2. Stir quickly through to avoid and curdling of the gravy.
-Taste the gravy and add extra spice powders to taste: approximately – Chilli powder (3/4 tsp) and coriander powder(1 tsp).
-Stir and reduce heat to lowest.
+2. Stir quickly to avoid curdling of the gravy.
+Taste the gravy and add extra spice powders to taste: approximately - Chilli powder (3/4 tsp) and coriander powder(1 tsp).
+Stir and reduce the heat to the lowest.

 For Tempering:

-2. Add the sliced shallots(6), minced ginger (1tsp) and curry leaves (2sprigs) and fry till the shallots turn a lovely redding brown colour.
+2. Add the sliced shallots(6), minced ginger (1tsp) and curry leaves (2sprigs) and fry till the shallots turn a lovely reddish brown colour.

 3. Add over the Chicken and Dumplings.
 Reserve some for the final garnish.